BrandonSandall/Bootstrap/README.md

-# Sqean Bean
+# Sqeen Bean
-Just some pics and vids of lil Squean Bean
+Just some pics and vids of lil Squeen Bean